- Know your headache

 People often get confused between sinus headache and migraine or tension headaches.
 True sinus headaches (called rhinosinusitis) are almost always occur due to bacterial or viral sinus infection, leading to thick nasal discharge, inability to smell, and facial pain or pressure along with a fever.
 The headache subsides when the sinus infection is cleared or bacterial infections are adequately treated.

 Cluster headaches are recurring in nature, which means, headaches occur in a group or “cluster” of attacks typically on one side of the head They cause a spurt of burning pain on one side of the head and may have symptoms like redness in the eyes and nasal congestion on the same side of the head as the pain.
 Cluster headaches, unlike migraines, usually arrive in a repeated pattern of same time every day or every season.
 They can occur unexpectedly as a severe pain without any warning and last for a period ranging from a week to a year, (hence the name “cluster”) and then disappear for a certain period of time.
-During the cluster headache attacks, people are often seen to become restless due to the severe pain, and usually walk fast or sit up as the pain increases when lying down.
+During the cluster headache attacks, people are often seen to become restless due to the severe pain.

 Cluster headaches are more frequent in men than in women, in smokers, and in those with a family history of these headaches.
 Apart from these, alcohol is a known trigger of intense headaches during a “cluster period.”